spglib/spglib/doc/definition.md

 The following example of a python script gives a crystal structure of Br whose space group type is *Cmce*.
 The basis vectors
 $(\mathbf{a}, \mathbf{b}, \mathbf{c})$ are fixed by the symmetry
 crystal in the standardization.
-The C-centering determines the c-axis, and *m* and *c* operations in *Cmce* fix which directions a- and b-axes should be with respect to each other axis.
+The C-centring determines the c-axis, and *m* and *c* operations in *Cmce* fix which directions a- and b-axes should be with respect to each other axis.
 This is the first one choice appearing in the list of Hall symbols among 6 different